 8. What to do with overripe bananas: Make Mushy Banana Drop Cookies

 Similar to a sugar cookie, these banana drop cookies have just the perfect hint of banana flavor.
 Plus they require ingredients you probably already have on hand so that makes them super convenient to make.
 These light and fluffy cookies are perfect to make with overripe bananas.
-Mix up a double batch of batter and save one in the freezer to bake at a later date.
+Mix in a double batch of batter in a bowl and save one in the freezer to bake at a later date.

 9. What to do with overripe bananas: Make Bananadoodles